 Michelle V. Porche, Ed.D.

-Michelle V. Porche, Ed.D., is an associate director at the Wellesley Centers for Women (WCW) and senior research scientist studying academic achievement for young children and adolescents.
+Michelle V. Porche, Ed.D., is a senior research scientist and former associate director of the Wellesley Centers for Women, studying academic achievement for young children and adolescents.
 In her investigations of achievement, the role of gender and socio-emotional factors, including childhood adversity, play a major part in her work.
 Her primary goal is to integrate research and practice in ways that contribute to programs and interventions that foster academic achievement for children from low-income families.

 Dr. Porche is currently involved in several research projects: